Avalanche Beacon 101

 How We Tested

-We conducted our practice sessions with a BCA Beacon Basin up at Sol Mountain Lodge in British Columbia’s Monashee Mountains.
-A beacon basin is a dedicated collection of burried beacons designed for search training.
-The set up includes multiple buried transmitters all controlled from a central switch box.
-Sol’s beacon basin has five buried beacons and allowed us to set up consistent test scenarios and a wide variety of multiple burial situations.
+We conducted our practice sessions with a BCA Beacon Basin at Sol Mountain Lodge in British Columbia’s Monashee Mountains.
+A beacon basin is a dedicated collection of buried beacons designed for search training.
+The setup includes multiple buried transmitters, all controlled from a central switch box.
+Sol’s beacon basin has five buried beacons, which allowed us to set up consistent test scenarios and a wide variety of multiple burial situations.

 Test Results

-Field-testing proved unequivocally that each of these beacons is incredibly efficient at finding a single buried unit, which is the most likely real-world scenario for the bulk of avalanche beacon users.
-From seasoned veteran to rank beginner, single-burial course searches were handled with ease — regardless of the beacon used.
-Secondary to fine search proficiency required a little practice with each beacon, but the digital processors and three-antenna designs ensure a smooth transition from initial signal detection through coarse and fine searching.
-Processing speed and signal detection range varies between beacons but made little impact on overall search times for single burials in our testing.
-Subtle differences revolved around the style of tones and the fine search interface, with each beacon offering a slightly different approach but all proving to be very functional.
+Field testing proved unequivocally that each of these beacons is incredibly efficient at finding a single buried unit, which is the most likely real-world scenario for most avalanche beacon users.
+From seasoned veterans to ranked beginners, single-burial course searches were handled with ease — regardless of the beacon used.
+Secondary to fine search proficiency required a little practice with each beacon.
+However, the digital processors and three-antenna designs ensure a smooth transition from initial signal detection through coarse and fine searching.
+Processing speed and signal detection range vary between beacons but made little impact on overall search times for single burials in our testing.
+Subtle differences revolved around the style of tones and the fine search interface, with each beacon offering a slightly different approach, but all proved to be very functional.

-Where the beacons show more significant differences is during multiple-burial scenarios.
-Multiple burials are statistically less common than singles but are still a factor worth considering when evaluating your next avalanche beacon purchase and when practicing your search skills.
+The beacons show more significant differences during multiple-burial scenarios.
+Multiple burials are statistically less common than singles but are still worth considering when evaluating your next avalanche beacon purchase and practicing your search skills.
 The bottom line is that even with signal marking technology, multiple burial scenarios require technique, practice and familiarity with your beacon’s specific features and functionality.

 Read the full avalanche beacon review (link to pdf copy of avalanche beacon review)